Data Types - Does size really matter? - DateTime vs. DateTime2

 How many of us have just created a new table and put a Created Datetime and Modified Datetime field in with the default DateTime datatype?
-How many of us have to create a DateTime field for a column which just needs to hold date only?
+How many of us have to create a DateTime field for a column that needs to hold the date only?

 Some of you may say, 'oh, it's just a DateTime column.
 How bad can it be?'

 Well, let's break it down a little and provide perspective.